znly/rules_go/README.rst

   is now available with support for Go 1.15.8 and 1.14.15. v0.25.x does not require an update to support these versions. v0.24.x releases are not compatible with Bazel 4.0.0 and higher.
-2021-01-27
-  rules_go and Gazelle are getting community maintainers!
-If you are a regular user of either project and are interested in helping out with development, code reviews, and issue triage, please drop by our Slack channels (linked above) and say hello!

 Contents
 --------